An official website of the European Union. See all European Institutions

-EU-NATO cooperation constitutes an integral pillar of the EU’s work aimed at strengthening European security and defence, which further includes the implementation of the EU Global Strategy and the European Defence Fund.
-It also contributes to the strengthening of the Trans-Atlantic bond and to burden sharing.
+EU-NATO cooperation constitutes an integral pillar of the EU’s work aimed at strengthening European security and defence, as part of the implementation of the EU Global Strategy.
+It also contributes to Trans-Atlantic burden sharing.
 A stronger EU and a stronger NATO are mutually reinforcing.

 On 8 July 2016, the President of the European Council and the President of the European Commission, together with the Secretary General of the North Atlantic Treaty Organization signed a Joint Declaration in Warsaw with a view to giving new impetus and new substance to the EU-NATO strategic partnership.

 It outlined seven concrete areas where cooperation between the two organisations should be enhanced: 1. countering hybrid threats; 2. operational cooperation including at sea and on migration; 3. cyber security and defence; 4. defence capabilities; 5. defence industry and research; 6. exercises; 7. supporting Eastern and Southern partners’ capacity-building efforts.